athiruban/actmonit/README.md

 How to run
 ==========

-1) Download the code to your wamp directory under www
+1) Download the code to your wamp directory under 'www'

 2) Make sure that your root folder is named 'epmas' and check 'allow url include' is checked in your PHP settings.

 3) To auto populate DB, Go to <localhost>/epmas/configure/create-tables.php

 Note: To clean the DB use the below URL
 <localhost>/epmas/configure/remove-tables.php